voxxit/git2consul-example/README.md

     -bootstrap
 ```

-Then, you can build & run the Docker image from this repo:
+Then, build the Docker image containing the configuration file from the `Dockerfile`, and run it:

 ```
 docker build -t voxxit/git2consul .